brianross93/consciousness/free_will_investigation_synthesis.md

 **But the tide is shifting:**
 - Quantum biology is now mainstream (photosynthesis, bird navigation)
 - Brain criticality is well-established
-- The 2025 IBM experiment supports OR
+- A 2025 arXiv preprint reports OR-consistent results (unreplicated)
 - The xenon isotope data is hard to explain otherwise

 **Bottom line:** Science is conservative, and that's okay.
 The evidence will eventually speak.